KrabbenhoftLab/genome_annotation_pipeline/README.md

 Before running the pipeline, be sure to set all of the variables in the `config.txt` file.

-When starting a new run, your directory structure should look like this:
+When starting a new genome annotation, your directory structure should look like this:

 - ANNOTATION_DIR_BOTTLEROCKET/CLUSTER
   - GENOME_DIR